Social Icons

 Directed by Shawn Levy

 The Adam Project is a wow movie.
-I loved the assembly of many ideas, which I feel were well placed together to give a cohesion that was slick and entertaining.
-With a solid cast, well-grounded visual effects, and a story that develops every minute you are watching, this movie is entertaining to say the least.
-I see no reason why you will not have a good time watching this flick.
+I loved the assembly of many ideas, which I feel were well-placed together to give a cohesion that was slick and entertaining.
+With a solid cast, well-grounded visual effects, and a story that develops every minute you’re watching, this movie is entertaining, to say the least.
+I see no reason why you wouldn’t have a good time watching this flick.

-You may find the different parts taken from many movies you love give you déjà vu, but from where I was sitting, it was some cool nostalgia.
-This Sci-Fi action comedy about time travel, has everything from the Back to the Future vibe and it works well because this is what Ryan Reynolds do, takes a character, and make you love it no matter what.
+You may find that the different parts taken from many movies you love give you déjà vu, but from where I was sitting, it was some cool nostalgia.
+This Sci-Fi action comedy about time travel has everything from the Back to the Future vibe, and it works well because this is what Ryan Reynolds does—he takes a character and makes you love it no matter what.

 The character to love here is Adam Reed (Reynolds).
-Adam lives in a dystopian 2050 where time travel is a thing and according to him the world is all messed up.
-Time travel was achieved by creating a wormhole, which links the present to the past.
+Adam lives in a dystopian 2050 where time travel is a thing, and according to him, the world is all messed up.
+Time travel was achieved by creating a wormhole that links the present to the past.
 Adam wanted to travel back to 2018 but crashed in 2022.
-The significant of 2018 is that’s the year time travel was invented and that’s the year the world was plunged into a dark place.
-In 2022 Adam goes to his home from twenty-eight years ago and visits his twelve-year-old self.
+The significance of 2018 is that’s the year time travel was invented and the year the world was plunged into a dark place.
+In 2022, Adam goes to his home from twenty-eight years ago and visits his twelve-year-old self.

-After some cool discovery on who is before who, the Adams decided to work together to get future Adam back to where he should be.
-They soon discover how much danger there were in as the hunt for Adam was intensified from the future by a lady named Sorian.
-Sorian wants to stop Adam from achieving his jump to 2018, because there is a fear that he would discover her dealings with her past self and ruin her future.
+After some cool discoveries on who is before who, the Adams decide to work together to get future Adam back to where he should be.
+They soon discover how much danger they’re in as the hunt for Adam intensifies from the future by a lady named Sorian.
+Sorian wants to stop Adam from achieving his jump to 2018 because she fears he would discover her dealings with her past self and ruin her future.

-The Adams were able to survive the Sorian attack with help from Adam’s past, who was stuck in the past for four years.
+The Adams manage to survive the Sorian attack with help from Adam’s past, who’s been stuck in the past for four years.

 I do have some criticism.
-The movie starts and after a while feels like there is a chunk missing in the beginning.
-Even though the movie does its best to update us on the things we have missed which led to the present predicament, the feeling never goes away.
+The movie starts, and after a while, it feels like there’s a chunk missing at the beginning.
+Even though the movie does its best to update us on the things we’ve missed that led to the present predicament, the feeling never goes away.

-The movie focuses on the two Adams, with Jennifer Garner and Mark Ruffalo taking a more supportive role.
+The movie focuses on the two Adams, with Jennifer Garner and Mark Ruffalo taking more supportive roles.

-You can catch this movie on Netflix and you will be glad you did.
+You can catch this movie on Netflix, and you’ll be glad you did.

 0 comments: